dgodovich/personal_logseq/pages/The Small RNA Chaperone Hfq and Multiple Small RNAs Control Quorum Sensing in Vibrio harveyi and Vibrio cholerae.md

 		- null has slower degradation
 		- Figure 3
 		- this is specific to these RNAs, does not affect degradation speed of general RNA
+		- there's also an increase in protein levels
-	- I don't really understand the experiment to
+	- I don't really understand the experiment to test that it's a post translational modification but it's in figure 4
+		- lacZ fusion??
+		- Oh it's a transcriptional vs translational fusion so that they can see what causes increased activity
+			- transcriptional doesn't do anything but translational does
 - ((68f5b02a-834d-459f-8128-875e09eefed8))
 	-
 - ((68f58294-4ff7-4c1e-8fbd-ccbfd156b76e))